 Many times, a new mom will think that she is not producing enough milk, but the truth is that during the first few days, you only produce colostrum.
-A newborn baby has a very small tummy, the size of a wallnut!
+A newborn baby has a tiny tummy, the size of a walnut!
 He/she only needs a small amount of colostrum during the first few days of life.

 2. Myth ~ It’s quite normal for breastfeeding to be painful.

 Truth ~ Breastfeeding can cause some nipple and breast sensitivity in

 the first few days.
 If you are experiencing immense pain, it indicates that your baby is not latched on well.